SoftBank-backed Dingdong slashes U.S. IPO target by over 70%

-June 28 (Reuters) - Chinese grocery app Dingdong, backed by SoftBank Vision Fund II, on Monday slashed the size of its initial public offering in the United States to about a fourth of what it had aimed for earlier.
+(Reuters) -Chinese grocery app Dingdong, backed by SoftBank Vision Fund II, on Monday slashed the size of its initial public offering in the United States to about a fourth of what it had aimed for earlier.

 It is now looking to raise up to $94.4 million, according to a filing, compared with its earlier plan for up to $357 million.